DataDog/documentation/content/en/security_platform/application_security/event_rules.md

 ## Structure of an ASM event rule

 An event rule is a JSON object composed of a category, a name, tags, and conditions.
-Tags from the rules are propagated onto the suspicious request when detected, and can be used to build [detection rules][1].
+When a suspicious request is detected, tags from the rules are propagated onto the suspicious request, and can be used to build [detection rules][1].

 ### Conditions
-Conditions define when an incoming request is tagged by the rule.
+Conditions define when the rule tags an incoming request.
 The conditions are composed of _inputs_ and _operators_.

 #### Inputs
 An input represents which part of the request the operator is applied to.
 The following inputs are used in the event rules: